A Beginner’s Guide to DeFi Yield Farming

 Automated Market Makers (AMMs) are protocols that allow digital assets to be traded in an automated manner without the need for traditional market makers.
 Instead of using order books like traditional exchanges, assets are priced according to a pricing algorithm.
 This is crucial for the decentralization of trading and the efficiency of yield farming.

-For further reading on DeFi and its mechanisms, you can visit sites like Binance Academy which provide detailed insights and updates on these topics.
+For further reading on DeFi development process and its mechanisms, you can visit sites like Binance Academy which provide detailed insights and updates on these topics.

 3. How Does DeFi Yield Farming Work?